tolik505/yii2-vuejs-assets/README.md

-VueJs and Vue-resource assets for Yii2
+VueJs and Axios assets for Yii2
 ======================================
 This assets allow to use vueJs in your Yii2 application.
-It contains vue.js and vue-resource.js
+It contains vue.js and axios.js

 Installation
 ------------